Auditing a Course

 Contact the Admissions Office at email@example.com or 417.781.MSSU (6778) for further information.

-The Dual Credit program at MSSU provides an opportunity for students to take classes and earn high school and college credit at the same time.
+The Dual Credit/Dual Enrollment program at MSSU provides an opportunity for students to take classes while in high school and earn college credit.
 Students generally participate in Dual Credit in one of the following ways:

-Students who wish to take dual credit courses should complete the enrollment forms and submission requirements.
-If you are a high school official and are interested in exploring a Dual Credit opportunity for your students, or you would like further information the dual credit program, please contact Noel Wiseman, Dual Credit Coordinator for Distance Learning or call 417-625-9861.
+Students who wish to take dual credit courses should complete the application and registration forms.
+If you are a high school official and are interested in exploring a Dual Credit opportunity for your students, or you would like further information about the dual credit program, please contact Julie Wengert, Director of Academic Outreach or call 417-625-9785.

 Missouri Southern’s Sixty Plus program is designed for persons sixty years of age or older who would like to take on campus or online university courses with a special pricing benefit.
 Sixty Plus students receive their first three credit hours each semester free, with a 50% tuition reduction for every credit hour after that.
 Textbook rental, campus fees, special course fees, distance learning fees and repeated courses are the responsibility of the student.
 Continuing Education classes are not eligible for the Sixty Plus Program.